tschf/atom-build-oracle/README.md

 Trace/BPT trap: 5
 ```

+Two ways around this.

+* In the settings for this plugin, set the path where your client files are (copy what you have for your existing DYLD_LIBRARY_PATH).

+--todo image

-So, instead of setting `DYLD_LIBRARY_PATH`, you can make all the libaries available in a location that `SQL*Plus` knows where to look for them.
+* Or, instead of setting `DYLD_LIBRARY_PATH`, you can make all the libaries available in a location that `SQL*Plus` knows where to look for them.
 Two common locations are `~/lib` or `/usr/local/lib`.
 So, assuming you placed the instant client at `/opt/Oracle/instantclient_11_2`, run the following:

 ```bash
 sudo mkdir -p /usr/local/lib